Homemade Ricotta Cheese

 Your closest match, regardless of the circumstances, is cottage cheese.
 It’s mild, moist, and very fresh in flavor!

-Mascarpone can work as well, depending on what exactly you’re using it for – it’s fattier and creamier, and will make any dish heavier than ricotta would.
+Mascarpone can work as well, depending on what exactly you’re using it for — it’s fattier and creamier, making any dish heavier than ricotta would.

 Alternatively, sour cream, buttermilk, and Greek yogurt are best when you’re trying to replace ricotta in cookies, cakes, and icings!